Dowell-Lab/Tfit/README.md

 $ Tfit [module] [arguments]
 ```
-In order to properly allocate the number of cores using MPI, ***you must include the first command above***!
+***In order to properly allocate the number of cores used in MPI, you must include the first command above in bash***!

-To view the usage statement, use following standard arguments (must be compiled!):
+To view the usage statement, use following standard arguments (*must be compiled*):
 ```
 $ /src/Tfit -h